darktable-org/camera-support/README.md

 Output format.
 `md`, the default, is Markdown table.
-`html` is HTML table.
 `tsv` is tab separated values.
 `none` creates no output.
 Useful if only interested in statistics.

 ### -headers

-Segments tables by maker, adding a header using the specified level (h1-h6).
+Segments tables by maker, adding a header using the specified level (1-6).

 ### -fields